posted 14 Mar 2016

 For example, some of the things I’ve experimented with in Inlein is

 - Executable jars (Avoid different startup scripts for Windows/OS X/Linux)

 - Java 7 (way better I/O redirection support)

 - Use fewer dependencies (Makes it easier to package it for Linux distros)

 but I’m also interested in better error reporting, as I mentioned in the previous section.

-While Project Euler solutions doesn't have to be runnable by executing a standalone file, there is in fact a similar area where this is super valuable in my experience: Programming competitions.
+While Project Euler solutions don’t have to be runnable by executing a standalone file, there is, in fact, a similar area where this is super valuable in my experience: Programming competitions.